awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_workflows_stepfunctions/Readme.md

 + Invoke the workflow from the AWS Console

 ## Prerequisites

-To follow along with the tutorial, you need the following:
+To complete the tutorial, you need the following:

-+ An AWS Account.
++ An AWS account
-+ A Java IDE (for this tutorial, the IntelliJ IDE is used).
++ A Java IDE (this tutorial uses the IntelliJ IDE)
-+ Java 1.8 JDK.
++ Java JDK 1.8
-+ Maven 3.6 or higher.
++ Maven 3.6 or later

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

-+ An Amazon DynamoDB table named **Case** with a key named **Id**.
+An Amazon DynamoDB table named **Case** with a key named **Id**.
 To learn how to create a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow